MannLabs/CKG/docs/source/intro/getting-started-with-neo4j.rst

 Installing Neo4j
 ===================

-Getting started with Neo4j is easy.
+Getting started with Neo4j is easy, just install Neo4j desktop and you are ready.

-First download a copy of the Neo4j desktop version from the `Neo4j download page <https://neo4j.com/download/>`__.
+Neo4j Desktop
+^^^^^^^^^^^^^^

+You can download Neo4j Desktop from the `Neo4j download page <https://neo4j.com/download/>`__.
+Neo4j Desktop is bundled with a Java so you won't need to install Java separately.
+If you decide to install Neo4j directly, please check the requirements `here <https://neo4j.com/docs/operations-manual/current/installation/requirements/>`__.
 The Community Edition of the software is free but a sign up is required.
 Once the file has downloaded, you can install Neo4j by following the instructions automatically opened in the browser.